SirDank/dank.tool/README.md

 # 🚨 SirDank's dank.tool 🚨

-- An all-in-one, portable windows executable with a wide variety of features built with python!
+- An all-in-one, installable windows program with a wide variety of features built with python!

 - This tool will rarely need to be updated as it executes the latest source code straight from GitHub for the [tool](https://github.com/SirDank/dank.tool/blob/main/__src__/dank.tool.py) itself, its [modules](https://github.com/SirDank/dank.tool/tree/main/__modules__) and for [updates](https://github.com/SirDank/dank.tool/blob/main/__src__/updater.py)!